SeQuenC-Consortium/qunicorn-core/docs/architecture_documentation/api_documentation/apidocumentation.rst

 * **JOBS**
     * **GET /jobs/** *(Get all jobs)*
     * **POST /jobs/** *(Create/Register and run new job)*
-        * Needs a valid token to connect to IBM
+        * Needs a valid token to connect to IBM, local simulations from AWS or Rigetti work without a token
         * Runs asynchronously so the results are not shown in the api response
     * **GET /jobs/{job_id}/** *(Get details/results of a job)*
     * **DELETE /jobs/{job_id}/** *(Delete a job and return Deleted Job Details)*